 We’ve created this page as basic primer to help you learn the tax principals applicable to bitcoin.
 Keep in mind that this information does not constitute legal advice and you should not act upon the information provided below without obtaining specific advice from an attorney.
 No representation or warranty is given as to the accuracy or completeness of the information provided below, and we do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on this information for any decision based on it.

 If you are unsure about how to report your Bitcoin related income on your tax return, click here to schedule a consultation with attorney Tyson Cross.

 Gains are calculated by taking the “amount realized” in each transaction and subtracting the “cost basis” of the bitcoins given up.
 If the amount realized was greater than the cost basis, there is a gain.
 If it was not, then there is a loss.
 The total amount of gains and losses are then netted against each other to determine the net gain or loss for the year.
 Any tax preparation software will automatically perform these calculations.

-Other issues relating to the tax treatment of buying, selling, and exchanging bitcoin:
+Here is some more information on the tax treatment of buying, selling, and exchanging bitcoin:

-- Cost Basis: “Cost basis” is the original value of an asset for tax purposes, and is usually equal to the purchase price of the bitcoin(s) given up in a transaction.
-Tracking cost basis gets difficult if the taxpayer purchased bitcoins at different times and at different amounts.
+- Cost Basis: “Cost basis” is the original value of an asset for tax purposes, and is usually equal to the purchase price of the property given up in a transaction.
+In the case of bitcoin, tracking cost basis gets difficult if bitcoins that were purchased at different times and at different amounts are kept in the same wallet.
 The default system (and the one generally preferred by the IRS) is to assume that the bitcoins are sold in the order they were acquired.
 Thus, the first bitcoin purchased is assumed to be first bitcoin sold.
 This is called the FIFO method (“First in, First Out”).
 There are some other methods available, such as LIFO (“Last In, First Out”) and Average Cost Basis, but it’s not clear if bitcoins are eligible for these alternatives.

 - Amount Realized: In the case of a sale, amount realized is equal to sales price, reduced by any selling costs incurred in the transaction (like commissions or wire transfer fees).
 In the case of an exchange of bitcoins for goods or services, then amount realized is the value of the goods or services received in the exchange.
 In most cases, this would be the price of the goods/services as denominated in fiat currency.